LMC maintains 16 miles of privately-owned mixed-use trails and parks offered for public use.

 A family climbs the boulders in the bouldering field at Lookout Mountain Conservancy

-Our new parking lot at Rockmont Park offers access to our bouldering park and the adjacent Guild-Hardy trail.
+Our new parking lot at Rockmont Park offers access to our bouldering park and the adjacent Guild-Hardy Trail.

 The River-to-Clouds trail system starts here, allowing mountain bikers, trail runners and hikers access to 34 miles of uninterrupted trails across Lookout Mountain.